 - There are also several Disney princess and other characters walking the parade and interacting with guests along the way

 Pro Tip: Be sure to catch the first MNSSHP parade just in case the second is rained out.
-It poured on our MNSSHP night, and the first parade was a modified cavalcade.
-Thankfully, the rain stopped for the second parade of the night, and it went on as planned.
+It poured on our MNSSHP night the first time I attended and there was a short cavalcade instead.
+Thankfully, the rain stopped for the second parade of the night and I’m glad we still caught one!

 Costumes for Mickey’s Not So Scary Halloween Party